Financial Planning for Business Owners in Utah

-Your exit strategy is an important part of your retirement plan.
-You can’t retire unless you have a plan for how you’ll step down from your business.
+Your business exit strategy is an important part of your retirement plan.
+You can’t retire unless you have a financial plan for how you’ll sell your business and step down.
 Equally important, though, is what you’ll be stepping into once you do retire.

 Start retirement planning by thinking about your ideal retirement lifestyle.
 What do you want to do in retirement?
 And where do you want to do it?
 If you can pin down what your retirement lifestyle will cost you, you’ll have an idea of how much income you’ll need in retirement.
 Then you can look for ways to generate this income after you stop working.
 A financial advisor can be a huge help in this process.

 If you plan to sell your business before retirement, its value may represent a significant portion of your retirement savings.
 That said, you can’t rely entirely on a theoretical selling price to reach your saving goals.
 One of the biggest retirement planning mistakes business owners make is overestimating their business’s worth.
 To compensate for this risk, build up other assets, such as an investment or real estate portfolio, that can generate some of the income you’ll need in retirement.